Advertising campaigns over $1 million

 Important changes to regional community advertising requirements

 There are changes to requirements and guidance around advertising to regional communities.
-There is more information further down the page.
+Find more information about regional communities

 In brief